telerik/xaml-docs/knowledge-base/kb-cannot-install-wpf-demos-error.md

 ---
-title: "Deployment and Application Do Not Have Matching Security Zones" Error When Launching Demos
+title: Deployment and Application Do Not Have Matching Security Zones - Error When Launching Demos
 page_title: Deployment Error When Starting WPF Demo Application
 description: Cannot install Color Theme Generator solution because of no matching security zones error occurs.
 type: troubleshooting